Dangandy/spec/decks.md

 }
 ```

-If all the given deck ids exist, an array of the output identical to doing `GET /decks/:id` requests for each id is returned:
+If all the given deck ids exist, an array of the output identical to doing `GET /decks/:id` requests for each id is returned with `200` (Ok) status code:

 ```json
 HTTP/1.1 200 OK